 And what about the small print?
 It seems counter-productive to have this FSC paper and then to print on it using a petrochemical-based ink.

 Cheaper, sure, and who would notice?
 It just didn’t sit right with me.

 Small changes make a big difference in the long run.
 Printing with solvent inks results in evaporation.
 If the carrier of the ink is petroleum-based, it can result in emissions such as volatile organic compounds (VOCs).
 These compounds are released into the air during the printing process and when the printing machinery is cleaned or handled.
 Volatile organic compounds are known to pose dangers to our health, and they aren’t solely found in petroleum-based inks.
 They are also in everyday household products too, such as cleaning products, air freshers and sometimes, furniture!

 At Nourish Soaps all the printing on packaging is done using eco-friendly vegetable-based inks.
 Oils used in vegetable-based inks are soy, linseed (flax), canola, and safflower.
 Soybean and linseed oil are the two most prominent.
 Each type of oil comes with its own advantages; for example, soybean oil is relatively clear so it can provide more vivid colors than petroleum-based oils.
 Vegetable-based inks often employ a blend of oils to maximize quality and minimize drying times.

 And finally, the product information sticker on the box is made from paper, not a piece of plastic.

-We know that you, our loyal Nourish Soap client, appreciate natural and pure products and you care about your health, your family’s wellbeing, and the environment.
-We are proud to be able to contribute in a small way to your lifestyle and the sustainability of the planet.
+I know that you, my loyal Nourish Soap client, appreciate natural and pure products and you care about your health, your family’s well-being, and the environment.
+Needless to say, I am proud to be able to contribute in a small way to your lifestyle and the sustainability of the planet.
+Onwards and upwards!!